Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 **Manually compiling on Redhat-based distros such as Fedora**
 * Get RPM fusion at http://rpmfusion.org/Configuration/

-* Set up a build environment:
+* Set up a build environment (substitute yum with dnf on Fedora 22):

         sudo yum install gcc gcc-c++ gcc-objc cmake git